 The sarod is a North Indian classical instrument.
-My guruji is the sarod maestro Soumya Chakraverty.
+Deep's guruji is the sarod maestro Soumya Chakraverty.
 Sarod has 23 to 25 strings.
 It is fretless, allowing long slides called meends.
 Sarod is played with a jabba, a plectrum made of coconut shell.
 Similar to a sitar, it has open strumming strings and sympathetic strings.

 Tabla is a North Indian classical drum.
 There are two pieces, a larger drum made of brass or aluminum, and a smaller drum made of wood.
 The leather heads are held in place and given tension by adjustable leather straps down the sides.
 Listen to a sample.